mwolodkiewicz/media-auto-renamer/README.md

 # media-auto-renamer
-Automatic renamer of media files (JPEG image and MOV/MP4 video) to include the media creation date and time string, extracted from the metadata.
+Batch auto-renamer of media files (JPEG image and MOV/MP4 video), to include the media creation date and time string, extracted from the metadata.

-Originally written in Python2, currently written in Python3.
+Initially written in Python2, currently written in Python3.

+Tested on Windows platform, but should work also on Linux platforms and also within Cygwin environment.

 ## Introduction